Sandro-GG/Moonshot/README.md

 # 🌙 Moonshot

 **Moonshot** is a SwiftUI-based app that showcases the Apollo space missions in a visually engaging and educational way.
-Built as part of the "100 Days of SwiftUI" course, this project demonstrates how to decode JSON, create reusable views, and build clean navigation flows using SwiftUI.
+This project demonstrates how to decode JSON, create reusable views, and build clean navigation flows using SwiftUI.

 ---